sveltejs/svelte/site/content/tutorial/16-special-elements/08-svelte-fragment/text.md

 </div>
 ```

-The content in the footer however is not spaced out according to this rythm because wrapping it in a div created a new flow layout.
+However, the content in the footer is not spaced out according to this rhythm because wrapping it in a div created a new flow layout.

 We can solve this by changing `<div slot="footer">` in the `App` component: